ZLT9/create-modular-tools/README.md

 A tool module is a component of a tool that can be used to assemble modular tools.

 Each tool module has its own stats that affect the overall performance of the modular tool.
 These stats include durability, attack speed, mining speed, attack damage, among others.
-Some tool modules also add special properties.
+Some tool modules also add special features.
 For instance:

 - Netherite tool modules are fireproof, preventing the modular tool from despawning when it falls into lava or fire.
 - Copper tool modules are waterproof, allowing the modular tool to mine at the same speed underwater (as long as you're standing on a block).